drummerjolev/RSAAccumulator/README.md

+# Fork 🍴 Information

+This repo was forked to integrate with E-cclesia, an Ethereum-based voting protocol.
+The RSA accumulator is used as-is from the forked repo.

 # Description

 Quick and dirty implementation of RSA accumulator for Plasma history reduction needs.
 The main problem is mapping of various IDs to primes (that is required for accumulator)